 The deadline for admission is January 15 of the year for which admission is sought.
 All application materials must be submitted by this deadline.

 Typically, only students planning to begin graduate work in the fall semester are considered for admission.
 In special circumstances, applications to begin work in the spring semester will be considered; but these must meet the same January 15th deadline as ordinary applications.

 Applicants will be informed of the Department's decision on their applications by April 15.

 All regular full-time students in good academic standing and in residence receive full tuition scholarships.
 In addition, students receive a stipend from the College of Arts and Letters for five years of graduate work.

 During the term of the five-year stipend, students are expected to serve the Department as teaching assistants (TAs) in their third, fourth, and either fifth or sixth semesters.
-Students are expected to teach their own class at least once, typically in Spring of their fourth year.
-Although both semesters of the first and fifth years, and one semester of the third and fourth years, are designated for undistracted coursework, research and writing, a student may elect to teach a second class in his or her fifth year.
+Students are expected to teach their own class once, typically in Spring of their fourth year.
+The remaining six semesters are designated for undistracted coursework, research and writing.
+In exceptional cases, a student may elect to teach a second class in his or her fifth year.

 Fifth-year students making timely progress who are not scheduled to finish their dissertations but expect to do so by the end of their sixth year may apply to the College for a sixth year of stipend support.
 If a sixth year stipend is awarded, students are expected to serve as TAs both semesters.

 Students in good standing beyond the fifth year and not supported by stipends are typically hired by the Department to teach courses each semester.
 At current adjunct rates, a reasonable income can be made by teaching 5 courses in an academic year.